StevenR152/craftyjs_game/README.md

 - 'index.html' file for the webpage structure
 - a CSS style sheet to form a 'nicer on the eyes' page to look at.
 - a basic javascript file which is the start of the game application.
+- ignore the circleci directory, thats a lesson for another day :)

 # What is Crafty JS?